SimoneGasperini/qiskit-symb/README.md

 # Introduction
-The `qiskit-symb` package is meant to be a Python tool to enable the symbolic evaluation of parametric quantum states and operators defined in [Qiskit](https://github.com/Qiskit/qiskit) by parameterized quantum circuits.
+The `qiskit-symb` package is meant to be a Python tool to enable the symbolic evaluation of parametric quantum states defined by [Qiskit](https://github.com/Qiskit/qiskit) by parameterized quantum circuits.

 A Parameterized Quantum Circuit (PQC) is a quantum circuit where we have at least one free parameter (e.g. a rotation angle $\theta$).
 PQCs are particularly relevant in Quantum Machine Learning (QML) models, where the values of these parameters can be learned during training to reach the desired output.

-In particular, `qiskit-symb` can be used to create a symbolic representation of a parametric quantum state or operator directly from the Qiskit quantum circuit.
+In particular, `qiskit-symb` can be used to create a symbolic representation of a parametric quantum state directly from the Qiskit quantum circuit.
 This has been achieved through the re-implementation of some basic classes defined in the [`qiskit/quantum_info/`](https://github.com/Qiskit/qiskit/tree/main/qiskit/quantum_info) module by using [sympy](https://github.com/sympy/sympy) as a backend for symbolic expressions manipulation.

 # Installation